JoeLan124/reactpatternDay1/solution9/task.md

 ## Integrate with a Provider Context

 Create a Progress Bar that multiple components can access.
+OK